wjclbj/Replicate_Kosowski-Timmermann-Wermers-and-White-2006-/README.md

 * The First & Second row reports the linear regression estimate of monthly alphas of mutual funds RANKED ON CARHART ALPHA in % and cross-senctional bootstrapped p-value for alpha regression.
 The 3rd row reports the normal t-stats of alpha estimation.

 * Whereas the 4th-6th report the same metrics RANKED ON the t-stats of their CARHART ALPHA.

+If jupyter notebook cannot be reviewed, please try paste the link into https://nbviewer.jupyter.org/.